brookpatten/HeartOfTeFiti/README.md

 # HeartOfTeFiti
-A 3d Printed Amulet with Neopixels controlled by an Arduino, Synchronized with other via NRF24 Radio
+A 3d Printed Amulet with Neopixels controlled by an Arduino, Synchronized with other via NRF24 Radio.

+When the button is pushed the arduino chooses a random light pattern and displays it.
+While displaying it broadcasts each pixel value using the nrf24 radio to any nearby units as well.
+Nearby units will receive the pixel instructions and replicate the pattern.
+When the pattern ends there is a 5 second interval before another pattern can be begun (by any which participated in the previous pattern).

 Components
 * Shell/Cover (3d printed, models included)